Jarro01X/Jarro01X/README.md

 Open-Source Contributions:
   - I translated Nuclei's README from English to [Portuguese](https://github.com/projectdiscovery/nuclei/blob/main/README_PT-BR.md)
+  - I have added new datasets to Microsoft's [PyRIT](https://github.com/Azure/PyRIT/pull/738#event-16489153630)

 <!--
 **Jarro01X/Jarro01X** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.